21 Sep Exercising after Breast Reduction

 - Light Cardio

-- Once you get the all-clear from your healthcare provider, light cardio exercises like cycling on a stationary bike can be good for your heart and overall well-being
+- Once you get the all-clear from your healthcare provider, light cardio exercises like cycling on a stationary bike can be good for your heart and overall well-being.

 - Hydration